"You must take personal responsibility. You cannot change the circumstances, but you can change yourself."

 Accountability: The King holds himself accountable for results.
 He measures progress and adjusts course based on outcomes.

-Learning: The King takes responsibility for developing the skills and knowledge needed to realize his vision.
+Learning: The King develops the skills and knowledge he needs to make his vision real.
 He doesn't expect to know everything already.